-This Slow Cooker Bolognese tastes is bursting with flavour and it makes meal time's so much easier.
-It's rustic, rich, bursting with herby tomato goodness and the meat is melt in your mouth tender.
+This Slow Cooker Bolognese is bursting with flavour and it makes meal time's so much easier.
+It's rustic, rich, full of herby tomato goodness and the meat is melt in your mouth tender.
 But we have let the slow cooker do all the work for us!
 A fuss free family favourite for an easy weeknight meal.

 I think most families can agree on a spaghetti bolognese when it comes to dinner time.
 Everyone loves the thick and rich meaty sauces as it clings to the al dente spaghetti that is gently sprinkled with cheese.